lnrdgnwn/note-it/README.md

      - `appId`
      - `measurementId`

    - In your project folder, There is an `.env.local.example` file.
-Rename it to  `.env.local` file and update using your configuration credentials.
+Rename it to  `.env.local` file and update using your Firebase Config value.

 4. **Run Server**
    ```bash